libracore/SensorData/README.md

 Monitor application for ERPNext to include Raspberry PI Sense Hat for sensor data and room surveillance

 ## Description
-The Monitor app is an app for ERPNext.
-It contains the DocType "Sensor data", which allows storing sensor readings.

 The SensorData script runs on a Raspberry PI with Sense Hat.
 When set up with a cron job, it reports the sensor data to ERPNext.

+Refer to libracore/monitor for the corresponding ERPNext app to store the sensor data.

 ## Requirements
 * ERPNext server